 DAO is the acronym for Decentralized Autonomous Organization.
 DAOs are groups of people on the Internet that organize themselves through the power of smart contracts and Blockchain.
 The DAO rules are coded (programmed) on the Blockchain.

 DAOs exercise governance through tokens that allow members (or token holders) to vote to decide aspects such as structure or the implementation of internal changes.
-More recently, with the explosion of DeFi, this form of decentralized organization has started to become popular.
+More recently, with the explosion of DeFi, this form of decentralized organization has become popular.

-Memecoins or meme tokens refer to the same thing: digital currencies whose image bases on a joke or literally on a meme.
+Memecoins or meme tokens refer to the same thing: digital currencies whose image is based on a joke or literally on a meme.
 Dogecoin (DOGE) is based on the famous meme of the Japanese Shiba Inu puppy dog and is perhaps the most popular meme cryptocurrency on the market.
 DOGE, Launched in 2013, arose as a parody intended to make crypto more accessible to those less experienced.

 People wildly use Altcoins in the digital currency ecosystem, especially in trading.
 The term is an acronym for “alternative coins.”
 It refers to any crypto coin other than Bitcoin.
 In this sense, Ethereum is the most crucial altcoin in the adoption and market capitalization ecosystem.
 Many community enthusiasts often use the term to refer to lesser coins relative to their ranking by market capitalization.

-While they are not new, dApps seem to be becoming especially popular amidst the attention that Internet evolution developments such as NFTs, Blockchain gaming, the metaverse, and Web3 are getting.
-In light of these developments, some enthusiasts anticipate that, in the future, most of the applications we use today - such as Twitter - will be decentralized.
+While they are not new, dApps seem to be becoming especially popular amidst the attention Internet evolution developments such as NFTs, Blockchain gaming, the metaverse, and Web3 are getting.
+In light of these developments, some enthusiasts anticipate that, in the future, most of the applications we use today – such as Twitter – will be decentralized.